erogenousbeef-zz/BigReactors/Roadmap.md

 - Change reactor icon selection mechanism to be like turbines and reorganize metadata to not use metadata entries so wastefully

 ### Gameplay
-- (DONE) Rewrite fertilization mechanics to be more sane/useful and expose fertility via control rod UI
 - Finish the RTG for mid/early-game power.
 Refactor the TE framework to operate via composition.

 ### Reactor Mechanics